SatelliteApplicationsCatapult/ard-workflows/k8s/README.md

-# ARD workflow deployment with Kubernetes
+# ARD workflow deployment with Kubernetes and Helm

 ## Architecture
 We run a Kubernetes `Job` with multiple parallel worker processes in a given pod.\